donquixote/psrx/variations/paul/README.md

 ### Definition: PSR-X path-namespace Mapping

-A path-namespace mapping is qualifies as "PSR-X", if For every fully-qualified class name, if there is a file in the directory tree that "matches" the class with respect to the mapping, then the inclusion of this file from a PHP script MUST make a class or interface available with the given fully-qualified class name.
+A path-namespace mapping qualifies as "PSR-X", IF
+For every fully-qualified class name, if there is a file in the directory tree that "matches" the class with respect to the mapping, then the inclusion of this file from a PHP script MUST make a class or interface available with the given fully-qualified class name.